maxguru/mysql-vector/README.md

 100000  | 0.0606
 1000000 | 1.3893

-### Performance Degradation on MariaDB and MySQL 5.7
+### Search Performance Degradation on MariaDB and MySQL 5.7
 MariaDB's native bitwise XOR operator (^) (as well as one in MySQL 5.7) is limited to 64-bit integers.
 Unlike MySQL 8.0+ which added support for bit operations on binary string types, MariaDB and MySQL 5.7 still implicitly casts operands to a BIGINT for bitwise operations.
 Additionally, BIT_COUNT(expr) has similar issues on MariaDB and MySQL 5.7.
 This means that binary code longer than 64 bits is truncated and the Hamming distance is incorrect.
 We implement a workaround (chunked popcount fallback) in the library to correctly compute the Hamming distance on MariaDB and MySQL 5.7, however, it has a significant performance overhead.

 Search Benchmarks (384-dimensional vectors):